Federal Skilled Worker - Express Entry Program

 - English and/or French language skills

-These factors are part of a 100-point grid used to assess eligibility for the Federal Skilled Worker Program.
+With the help of the above factors, the Applicant has to claim points out of 100 Points to assess eligibility for the Express Entry (Federal Skilled Worker) Program.
 You earn points for how well you do in each of the 6 factors.

-The current pass mark is 67 points out of 100.
+The minimum requirement is 67 points out of 100.

 - improving your language skills